Random121/Retcheck/README.md

 Q: What do I need to auto-update my conventions?
-A: Add disassembler.h and autoconventions.h in your project and include 'autoconventions.h' in main.cpp or whereever you put your function typedefs.
+A: Add disassembler.h and autoconventions.h in your project and include 'autoconventions.h' in main.cpp or where-ever you set the addresses of your Lua C functions

 Q: I included autoconventions.h, now what?
 A: Use the function called 'createRoutine' on any functions